 Aberystwyth Arts Centre

 This seaside university town has one of the busiest and most vibrant arts centres in the UK, hosting cinema screenings, dance, comedy and theatrical events, as well as all kinds of exhibitions.
-Keep an eye out for the Wales One World Festival in February & March and the International Ceramics Festival in June.
+Keep an eye out for the Wales One World Festival in February and March and the International Ceramics Festival in July.

 The National Library of Wales